IBM/charts/README.md

 ## Overview

-The `IBM/charts` repository provides [helm](https://github.com/kubernetes/helm) charts for IBM and Third Party middleware.
+The `IBM/charts` repository provides [helm](https://github.com/kubernetes/helm) charts provided by IBM.

 The repository is organized as follows: